wisonye/rust-embedded-with-stm32f4/tutorial/src/what-is-the-clock-and-how-to-use-it/clock-source-selecting-register-handling/flash_acr.md

 ![flash_read_latency.png](../../images/flash_read_latency.png)

-First thing first, we need to know what _Why we have to set this flash prefetch latency_?
+First thing first, we need to know _Why we have to set this flash prefetch latency_?

 The explanation above is the answer: _**There is a special relation between CPU clock frequency and Flash memory read time**_.

-And we have to make it right after we change the **`HCLK`** frequency!!!
+Then we have to make it right after we change the **`HCLK`** frequency!!!

 </br>